stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   - Operations sponsored by R:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
+    - One or more `CHANGE_TRUST` operations configuring trustlines on ER.
     - One `SET_OPTIONS` operations adjusting escrow account ER's thresholds such that R and I's signers must both sign.
     - One or more `SET_OPTIONS` operations adding R's signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.

+  The escrow accounts EI and ER will likely have all the necessary trustlines before the formation transaction is built.
+This means the `CHANGE_TRUST` operations will likely be no-ops.
+The `CHANGE_TRUST` operations must be included in the formation transaction so that participants are guaranteed the trustlines are still in the same state after formation.
+If the operations are not included a participant could intentionally or accidentally remove a trustline between escrow account setup and formation causing the presigned closing transaction to become invalid.

 - C_i, see [Update](#Update) process.

 - D_i, see [Update](#Update) process.